eldipa/xoz/docs/xoz-format.md

 The author couldn't think in a use-case to justify it but the PDF format apparently allows to do it.

+## Minimum Extent Count for Stream

+This RFC proposes a minimum of 2 *extents* to hold all the *data blocks* of a *stream* with the expectation to be enough and avoid any reallocation or expansion.

+Will be this enough?

 ## Stream-Local Objects' IDs